 Whatever the story, the England captain's hair is definitely showing signs of severe thinning… or at least it is when he lets his guard down.

 The aspect of the forward's hair situation that seemingly caused the speculation as to what was going on arise was how his hair looked full and dense all over for some games, then for others it had disappeared on top, leaving much paler, thinner hair behind.
-The most obvious explanation for this kind of quick change in appearance is that Rooney could have been using hair loss concealing fibres.
+The most obvious explanation for this kind of quick change in appearance is that Rooney could have been using hair loss concealing fibres

 It is entirely possible that the ‘before’ and ‘after’ shots of Wayne Rooney at the start of the Iceland match and then leaving his hotel the next day almost certainly don’t show sudden and dramatic hair loss caused by stress

 These innovative, if slightly fussy, products are a kind of powder, sometimes incorporating nanoparticles, that are shaken onto the head then set with spray.
 They can give the illusion of fuller, fluffier hair, and often make the hair appear slightly darker than normal, but the major downside is that they are not permanent.
 Because they are entirely cosmetic, these thickening concealer fibres only work when you remember/bother/have time to use them - and once you forget, revealing your hair without the extra help, the game is up!

 ! - if it's raining heavily and you're that exposed, as well as being sweaty from play-making, we're not sure how well concealing fibres would stand up for long.
 The press have even speculated that this 'concern' and distraction caused Rooney to be distracted from his football, contributing to England's early exit from the tournament in what player-turned BBC pundit Alan Shearer described in his post-match analysis as "the worst performance I have ever seen from an England team, ever

 , there is little surprise that Rooney wanted to do everything he could to reverse and potentially conceal the problem.
 Another reason many men choose a non-invasive hair loss treatment course over a transplant, however, as the results appear more slowly, thus making any change in appearance less shocking or obvious.